unraid/docs/docs/unraid-os/troubleshooting/faq.md

 2. Enter **Maintenance Mode** from the ***Main*** tab.
 3. Replace and rebuild your %%parity|parity%% drive first.
 4. Swap out each data drive one at a time, rebuilding the %%array|array%% after each replacement.
-5. The new drive will be formatted with GPT partitioning each time you rebuild.
+5. The new drive will be formatted with the appropriate partitioning style based on its size:
+   - **2TB or smaller**: Uses MBR partitioning
+   - **Larger than 2TB**: Uses GPT partitioning
 6. Once all drives are replaced and rebuilt, exit **Maintenance Mode**.

 This process keeps your data safe while changing the partitioning style.

 :::note Additional notes

-- Drives of 2TB or smaller usually use MBR; drives larger than 2TB typically use GPT.
+- **Partitioning is automatic**: Unraid automatically chooses the partitioning style based on drive size:
+  - **2TB or smaller**: Always uses MBR partitioning
+  - **Larger than 2TB**: Always uses GPT partitioning
 - Starting with Unraid OS 6.9, partition 1 starts at 32KiB for rotational devices and 1MiB for non-rotational devices, regardless of the partition style.
 - Always [back up your flash drive](../system-administration/secure-your-server/secure-your-flash-drive.md#backups) before starting this conversion process.
 :::